 Convox will, if needed, automatically generate a valid SSL certificate for your service via AWS ACM.
-If you already have a single matching certificate in AWS ACM for the domain(s) in your service’s configuration, Convox will use the existing certificate.
+If you already have a single matching certificate in AWS ACM, in the same region as the rack is installed, for the domain(s) in your service’s configuration, Convox will use the existing certificate.

 If you specify a custom